zysymu/ADDA.PyTorch-resnet/README.md

 # ADDA.PyTorch-resnet
-Implementation of "Adversarial Discriminative Domain Adaptation" in PyTorch
+Implementation of "Adversarial Discriminative Domain Adaptation" in PyTorch.

 This repo is mostly based on https://github.com/Fujiki-Nakamura/ADDA.PyTorch